ceso/smigle-lagom/README.md

 baseURL: localhost  # Your site's base URL
 languageCode: en-gb  # Language code for your site
 title: Site Title  # Your site's title
-theme: smigle  # Theme name (should be set to smigle-lite)
+theme: smigle  # Theme name (should be set to smigle-lagom)

 paginate: 10  # Number of posts per page
 ```